Ferexal/CS-207-Project/README.md

 The motor and servo control code can be compiled and uploaded to an Arduino through the standard Arduino IDE (1.6.5).

-The Android application code is currently untested but should compile within Eclipse or Android Studio.
-This code will be used to develop our own Android application for controlling the robot over Bluetooth.

 ### Motor Control

 The motor control sketch requires two Cytron 10A Motor Shield boards stacked together on an Arduino (UNO Rev 3) as well as a 12V power source connected to each shield.
 The first board should have jumpers on pins D3 and D2 and the second board should have jumpers on pins D5 and D4.